 The cost, in this case, is the expenses needed to manufacture a particular product or offer a service.

-The output is the number of units produced or services provided and how much they earned from the production cost.
+The output is the number of units produced or services provided during the period being analyzed.

 What Is the Cost Function Used For?